This article was updated by TechSoup Web Content Developer Carlos Bergfeld in August 2011.

 Monitor Your Settings, Report Suspicious Behavior

 - Use a spam filter.
 A few free ones are SpamBayes for Windows or POPFile for both Windows and Mac.
-TechSoup also offers donated anti-spam software from partners such as Mailshell and Red Earth.
+TechSoup also offers donated anti-spam software or services from partners such as Comodo, Mailshell, and Red Earth.

 - Make sure your privacy settings are set so you don't receive marketing from other sites in your AOL and Yahoo profiles.
 Many listservs use Yahoo lists as the list provider; you must unselect these pre-selected choices in your personal privacy settings.